ROCm/rocBLAS/README.md

 ```

 ## Foot-notes
 <a name="single-GPU">[1]</a>: This API is designed for single GPU operation.
-A seperate API will be designed that enables multi-GPU operation on it's input parameters
+A separate API will be designed that enables multi-GPU operation on it's input parameters